mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 I found the Youtube video, [Parsing Stuff in Haskell](https://www.youtube.com/watch?v=r_Enynu_TV0), which explains how to create a JSON parser in Haskell using the Parsec library.

 But it also inadvertently showed me how to use Monads and Applicatives as tools to create something I needed.
-It showed me how they function(har, har) and how they are related to each other.
+It showed me how they function (har, har) and how they are related to each other.

 After writing a parser with them, I began to understand other code that used them.
 I then started to understand the abstract nature of them...but that abstractness was a lesson for another day, not for starting out.

 Also, Parsec provided enough structure that my inexperience in writing parsers did not really matter.
-In fact, as someone just learning Haskell, I was able to write a parser that was better in every measure(lower complexity, speed, readability, extensibility), compared to what I could do as a programmer who has worked with Python for years, but with no expertise in parsers.
+In fact, as someone just learning Haskell, I was able to write a parser that was better in every measure (lower complexity, faster speed, better readability, easier extensibility), compared to what I could do as a programmer who has worked with Python for years, but with no expertise in parsers.

 # The learning process was incredibly rewarding